starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - There is currently no known workaround other than switching cards.
 We recommend AMD.

 #### Popup saying your Nvidia graphics driver is out of date
-- Ignore or Disable DXVK NVAPI
+Typically caused by dxvk being broken or not installed
-  - Right click the game -> Configure -> Runner options -> Enable DXVK-NVAPI/DLSS (set to off)
+- Use the LUG Helper to update dxvk

 #### Game fails to start after clicking Launch Game on laptops with Nvidia GPU + intel graphics
 - Errors may include `DXVAVDA fatal error: could not LoadLibrary: msvproc.dll` or `Major opcode of failed request:  156 (NV-GLX)`